 What is a pre-pack administration?

 There are many reasons why a director may consider closing a limited company.
-Some directors see genuine hope of recovery from financial difficulties and therefore opt for a pre-pack administration.
-What does a pre-pack administration mean?
+Some company directors see genuine hope of recovery from financial difficulties and, therefore, opt for a pre-pack administration.
+In this blog, we’re answering the question, what is a pre-pack administration?

 Company pre-pack administration meaning

 A pre-pack administration is an insolvency procedure that involves directors selling their business assets to a new company, often headed up by the same directors as the insolvent company.
-The old, insolvent company may be referred to as oldco, and the new company would be newco.
+In pre-pack administrations, the old, insolvent company (existing company) is referred to as the oldco, and the new company is the newco.

-A pre-pack administration is a legal method of closing a business.
-This method is often used by businesses suffering financial hardship.
+A pre-pack administration is a legal method of closing a business, and an insolvency practitioner must be appointed for completion.
+Pre-packs are often used by businesses suffering financial hardship.
 The pre-pack administration process can be quite complex, but our experts at 1st Business Rescue are on hand to offer valuable director support.

 The first step to a pre-pack administration is to contact a licensed insolvency practitioner who deals with pre-pack administrations.
 At this point, the pre-pack administration should be considered in great detail.
-The appointed insolvency practitioner will be checking to see if your business model does have the potential to succeed without the burden of the legacy debt.
+The appointed insolvency practitioner will check to see if your business model can succeed without the burden of legacy debt.
+If they deem that your business has potential, the pre-packaged sale will begin.

 pre pack administration sale

-In a pre-pack administration, the business must be advertised, generally for a period of 5- 10 days.
-This means that others may place bids on your company, there is a certain element of risk involved here if your intention is to purchase the company out of admin.
-These potential buyers can include your competitors.
+In pre-pack sales, the business must be advertised, generally for a period of 5-10 days.
+This means that others may place bids on your insolvent business.
+A certain element of risk is involved here if you intend to purchase it and start the new company, as pre-packaged sales include the risk of other potential buyers being interested in the new company.
+They will be able to purchase the company’s assets and will gain ownership of the existing company.

-You should seek advice on this step of the pre-pack administration process.
+You should seek advice from an insolvency practitioner on this step of the pre-pack administration process.
 There are lots of details that you need to think about before going any further.
+Ensure that you speak to multiple licensed insolvency practitioners before you begin the process.
+Before you can begin a pre-packaged sale, you will need to provide evidence of future cash flow.

-The first step would be to seek a valuation of the company, this would need to be carried out by an independent valuer with the relevant experience and accreditations.
+The first step would be to seek a valuation of the company.
+This would need to be carried out by an independent valuer with the relevant experience and accreditations.
+They will look into all of the existing company’s assets and decide the most appropriate course of action.
+Typically, these business assets would then be placed into the pre-pack pool and advertised at a fair price.

 Who can use a pre-pack administration?